Obama, Netherlands' Rutte agree more sanctions needed on Russia

 "Instead of de-escalating the situation, they agreed that all evidence indicates Russia is still arming and supplying separatists who continue to engage in deadly acts of aggression against Ukrainian armed forces," the White House said.

-As a result, Obama and Rutte believe Russia must not be permitted "to destabilize the situation in Ukraine without incurring costs and that, accordingly, the international community will need to enact additional sanctions."
+As a result, Obama and Rutte believe Russia must not be permitted "to destabilise the situation in Ukraine without incurring costs and that, accordingly, the international community will need to enact additional sanctions."

 Obama also spoke with Australian Prime Minister Tony Abbott.
 The White House said they agreed on the need for immediate access to the crash site by international investigators.